BingcongLi/bingcongli.github.io/_pages/about.md

 General interests
 -----------

-**My research leverages optimization to further enhance the excitement surrounding deep learning.** My primary focus is on elevating the generalization capabilities of models and advancing them towards greater robustness and trustworthiness.
+**My research leverages optimization to further enhance the excitement surrounding deep learning.** My primary focus is to understand the optimization dynamics on neural networks and leverage these insights to design more efficient algorithms for pretraining and finetuning.

 I enjoy cycling 🚴🏻 and skiing 🎿 outside offices.